Azure/azure-service-operator/docs/howto/deploy.md

     export GO111MODULE=on
     ```

-3. Log into Docker Hub and then Build the image and push it to Docker Hub.
+3. Log into Docker Hub and then build the image and push it to Docker Hub.

     ```shell
     docker login